 Where to Stay

 Patrick County is home to many cottages, cabins, bed and breakfasts, and guest houses.
+Book your stay at the newly renovated campground at Fairy Stone State Park.
 Check out Ararat’s Wolf Creek Farm for unbeatable hospitality and beautiful views.
 This Charming bed and breakfast is minutes from Mount Airy NC and the Blue Ridge Parkway.
 For unmatched peace and quiet, check out the historic Kibler Valley Schoolhouse.
 This renovated schoolhouse combines modern amenities and historic charm.
 In Stuart, Bull Mountain Hideaway offers great views and is minutes from the Blue Ridge Parkway and Fairy Stone State Park.

 Get Your Groove On